Privacy & cookies

-TfL is currently working with London Councils and some London boroughs to deliver a rental e-scooter trial for London.
-The trial began on 7 June 2021 and will run for at least 12 months, with three e-scooter operators taking part.
+TfL are currently working with London Councils and some London boroughs to deliver a rental e-scooter trial for London.
+The trial began on 7 June 2021 and was originally set to run for at least 12 months, with three e-scooter operators taking part.
 The trial was initially extended for 6 months, up to November 2022.
 However, in line with the Department for Transport's move to allow e-scooter trials to extend until May 2024, TfL have extended the trial in London until May 2024, and have procured three operators to continue the trial from September 2023.
 More details can be found in the current press release.

 Operators will be sharing data with us throughout the trial period.
 This will include data relating to the location of vehicles, trips taken, user and usage information (including surveys), safety and incident reporting, environment and sustainability metrics, and education and outreach activities.
 Information shared with us will be used to ensure we can safely manage the trial, and support research, monitoring and evaluation.